Yisus7u7/my-termux-x11-builds/README.md

 This is fork of x11 packages,

-This repository is for testing and testing new packages.
+This repository is for testing new packages.